crcx/retroforth/literate/RetroForth.md

 ## Evaluating Source

 The standard interfaces have their own approaches to getting and dealing with user input.
 Sometimes though it'd be nicer to have a way of evaluating code from within RETRO itself.
 This provides an `evaluate` word.

 ~~~
 {{
 ~~~

 First, create a buffer for the string to be evaluated.
-This is sized to allow for a standard FORTH block to fit, or to easily fit a RETRO style 512 character block.
+This is sized to allow for a standard FORTH block to fit, or to easily fit a traditional 1024 character block.
 It's also long enough for most source lines I expect to encounter when working with files.

 I allocate this immediately prior to the temporary string buffers.

 ~~~
   :current-line (-a) STRINGS #1025 - ;
 ~~~

-To make use of this, we need to know how many tokens are in the input string.
-The `count-tokens` word will do this, by filtering out anything other than spaces and getting the size of the remaining string.
+To make use of this, we need to know how many tokens are in the input string. `count-tokens` takes care of this by filtering out anything other than spaces and getting the size of the remaining string.

 ~~~
   :count-tokens (s-n)
     [ ASCII:SPACE eq? ] s:filter s:length ;
 ~~~

 The `next-token` word splits the remainimg string on SPACE and returns both parts.

 ~~~
   :next-token (s-ss)
     ASCII:SPACE s:split ;
 ~~~

 And then the `process-tokens` uses `next-token` and `interpret` to go through the string, processing each token in turn.
 Using the standard `interpret` word allows for proper handling of the prefixes and classes so everything works just as if entered directly.

 ~~~
   :process-tokens (sn-)
     [ next-token swap
-      [ dup s:length n:-zero? [ interpret ] [ drop ] choose ] dip n:inc
+      [ dup s:length n:-zero?
+            &interpret &drop choose ] dip n:inc
     ] times interpret ;
 ~~~